MohammadAdnan652/AI-Based-Crop-Health-Monitoring-Disease-Detection-Platform/prompt.md

 - Rate limiting
 - Protection against malicious requests

-Preferred:
+# APIs Used in the Project

+- REST API for frontend and backend communication
-- API Authentication for secure user access and data protection
+- JWT Authentication API for secure login and user authentication
-- Rate Limiting for preventing spam requests and server overload
+- Cloudinary API for crop image storage and management
+- Weather API for weather-based farming recommendations (optional)
+- TensorFlow Serving API for real-time ML model predictions
-- Secure Image Validation for safe image upload handling
+- OpenCV API for image processing and disease detection
 ---

 # Performance Requirements